JohnDTill/Neb/Wiki/Grammar_ImplicitMultiplication.md

 ### Dependence on Type
 Type information may be needed to resolve the difference between a single argument function call and an implicit multiplication, e.g. `f(x+y)` is probably a function, but `a(x+y)` is probably an implicit multiplication.
 The parsed result depends on the types of `f` and `a`, if they are callable.

+Note there is also a possibility for implicit function calls e.g. `sin θ`.